smarie/python-pytest-cases/docs/usage/advanced.md

     # ...
 ```

-This also works with case generators: simply add the parameter(s) to the function signature, without declaring them in the `@cases_generator` decorator.
+This also works with case generators: simply add the argument(s) to the function signature, *without* declaring them in the `@cases_generator` decorator.

 ```python
 @cases_generator("gen case i={i}, j={j}", i=range(2), j=range(2))